researchnow/ruby-samplifyapi-client/docs/ProjectsApi.md

 opts = {
   created_at: 'created_at_example', # String | return projects with createdAt start date
   ext_project_id: 'ext_project_id_example', # String | Only return project with the given external project id
+  job_number: 'job_number_example', # String | Only return projects with the given job number
   limit: 10, # Integer | Maximum number of projects to return
   offset: 0, # Integer | The first zero-based offset project to return
   scope: 'scope_example', # String | Only return projects within the given scope